Bubblin-Superbooks/the-romance-of-lust/README.md

 ## HACKING, FIXES AND TRANSLATIONS

-#### A. HACKING THE BOOK
+#### A. HACK THE BOOK

-For example, if you want to mint your own edition of say `Pride &amp; Prejudice` (like typesetting it anew or adding new art or illustrations to it), follow the below given steps:
+To mint your own edition of say `Pride &amp; Prejudice` (you can re-typeset, add new art or illustrations or translate to another language), follow the below given steps:

 1. Fork this repository to your own Github Account,
 2. Clone the forked project to your local,